igorcasmarques/igorcasmarques.github.io/docs/resume/work-experience.md

 - Advised the thesis projects of 60% of the Music School’s first graduating class
 - Composed 10 new musical works and released a solo EP and a collaborative LP

-## 2015-2020: Graduate Assistant, Clinical Assistant Professor
+## Clinical Assistant Professor, Graduate Assistant

+**Duration**: Aug 2015-Jun 2020
 **Employer**: [University at Buffalo](https://arts-sciences.buffalo.edu/music.html)
 **Location**: Buffalo, NY
 - Published an [essay](https://ojs.library.osu.edu/index.php/engagingstudents/article/view/7694/6331) on the experience of teaching 17 courses in 13 terms
 - Reformulated an unpopular music theory course and got 96% student approval
-- Created a [music theory YouTube channel](https://www.youtube.com/@musictheory1017/videos), which nows has 100,000 views and nearly 1.7k subscribers
+- Created a [music theory YouTube channel](https://www.youtube.com/@musictheory1017/videos), which now has over 100,000 views and nearly 1.7k subscribers
 - Secured funding and helped organize the June in Buffalo 2019 festival
 - Collaborated with several visiting ensembles like ELISION, Arditti Quartet, etc.

-## 2013-2015: Graduate Assistant
+## Graduate Assistant

+**Duration**: Aug 2013-May 2015
 **Employer**: [University of Utah](https://arts-sciences.buffalo.edu/music.html)
 **Location**: Salt Lake City, UT